decretist/Dissertation/Chapter0/chapter0.md

 in the first recension of the *Decretum*.
-The statistical method used to make this determination assigns probable authorship on the basis of frequencies of common function words like prepositions and conjunctions in a sample of text, and will be explained in considerable detail in Chapter 4.
+The statistical method used to make this determination assigns probable authorship on the basis of frequencies of common function words like prepositions and conjunctions in a sample of text, and will be explained in full detail in Chapter 4.

 I did not start work on this project thinking that the authorship of the case statements was in any way a research problem.
 I assumed that by definition the author of the case statements was one and the same person as the author of the first-recension *dicta*.
-It is therefore worth explaining in some detail how I came to make a completely unexpected finding.
+It is therefore worth explaining in some detail how I came to make this completely unexpected finding.

 I worked in information technology as a system administrator and